Contents

 This attitude towards safety training is a great threat to worker safety.
 In fact, a university study concluded that training can actually have a negative impact on worker safety when the worker does not have a positive attitude towards safety training.

-As such it is critical you spend a few safety meetings discussing the benefits of safety training, and why it is necessary.
-Some of your team may roll their eyes at first, but the more time you spend discussing its importance, the more they’ll start to understand.
+As such, it is critical you spend a few safety meetings discussing the benefits of safety training, and why it is necessary.
+The more time you spend discussing its importance, the more they’ll understand the risks.

 Keep in mind that part of the importance of construction safety training isn’t because workers don’t know how to do their jobs safely.
-Safety training and retraining is to remind workers that they face real dangers everyday, and are able to avoid them because they have the proper skills and knowledge.
+Safety training and retraining is to remind workers that they face real dangers every day and can avoid them with the proper skills and knowledge.

 Without recurring safety training, it’s easy to start taking safety for granted.
 It’s no surprise that complacency is one of the most common causes of workplace incidents.
 So be sure to remind workers that proper training is important for keeping them alert.